 - 4. The following sites fall within the definition of a Major Developed Site within the Green Belt: - (a) Burnley Wastewater Treatment Works, Wood End Road, Reedley - 5.
-Redevelopment or limited infilling at the Burnley Wastewater Treatment Works, which is associated with its continued use, will not be considered inappropriate development in the Green Belt subject to compliance with the provisions set out in the NPPF and provided that: - (a) The height, massing and footprint of the buildings and structures within the facility maintain the general openness of the Green Belt. - (b) It can be demonstrated that the proposals will have positive environmental benefits, particularly in relation to reducing traffic movements (Policy SP11) and the level of emissions (noise and odour) associated with the operation of the site (Policy DM13). - (c) Mature vegetation along the site boundary and in areas surrounding the site is retained wherever possible and supported by an agreed landscaping scheme.
+Redevelopment or limited infilling at the Burnley Wastewater Treatment Works, which is associated with its continued use, will not be considered inappropriate development in the Green Belt subject to compliance with the provisions set out in the NPPF and provided that: - (a) New development is limited in height to that of existing buildings. - (b) No major increase in the developed area of the site is proposed. - (c) Any increase in the overall footprint, or any change in the location of buildings, can be shown to have positive environmental benefits in terms of reductions in visual intrusion, traffic generation and/or levels of emissions (noise and odour). - (d) Mature vegetation along the site boundary and in areas surrounding the site is maintained.